Wills and Power of Attorney

 If you carry on business through a partnership or company, you must consider how this affects your testamentary intentions.
 You may need to include extended powers of Executors in your Will; for example, to continue to carry on your business or profession after your death.

-Most people hold life insurance policies (death cover) and there is normally a death benefit component attached to your superannuation policy, in addition to the amount of superannuation contributions you hold.
-We can assist you with completing death benefit nominations to ensure your superannuation benefits are passed on to your intended beneficiaries after you die.
+We can assist with completing death benefit nominations to ensure your superannuation benefits are passed on to your intended beneficiaries after you die.

 It is important to get the right advice to plan and structure your estate effectively, both to protect your assets after you die, and to cover you in the event you lose capacity while you are still alive.